-Illinois Diploma / Transcript Apostille — 2026 Guide (Illinois Secretary of State)
+Illinois Diploma / Transcript Apostille Guide

 To use an Illinois diploma or transcript abroad, you must obtain an apostille (for Hague countries) or a certification (for non-Hague) from the Illinois Secretary of State — Index Department, the state's competent authority for authentications.

-This guide was reviewed and updated in November 2025 and is valid for 2026.
+This guide was reviewed and updated in January 2026 and is valid for 2026.

 Who needs it